-Assaf Segal has served as a member of our board of directors since October 2017.
-Mr. Segal has served as the Chief Financial Officer at Clal Biotechnology Industries Ltd. since July 2015.
-Mr. Segal serves as a board member of several companies, including Biokine therapeutics Ltd., Pi-Cardia Ltd., FDNA Inc., Campus Bio Ltd., Clal Life Sciences L.P. and Clal Application Center Ltd. Prior to that time, Mr. Segal was a Partner at Variance Economic Consulting Ltd., from 2004 until June 2015, where he provided in-depth consulting for international and local clients in a wide range of industries, including telecommunications, internet, biotech, heavy industry and financial sectors.
+Assaf Segalhas served as a member of our board of directors since October 2017.
+Mr. Segal serves as a board member of several companies, including Biokine therapeutics Ltd., Campus Bio L.P., Clal Life Sciences L.P. and Clal Application Center Ltd. Prior to that time, Mr. Segal was a Partner at Variance Economic Consulting Ltd., from 2004 until June 2015, where he provided in-depth consulting for international and local clients in a wide range of industries, including telecommunications, internet, biotech, heavy industry and financial sectors.
 Previously, he founded a start-up software company.
 Mr. Segal also previously held a managerial position at PriceWaterhouseCoopers Corporate Finance and was an Economic Department manager at the North American division of Amdocs Inc. His experience also includes risk management and house account ("Nostro") trading at the Union Bank of Israel, and serving as an economist for capital markets in the Research Department of the Bank of Israel.
-Mr. Segal also previously also has many years of experience in economic consulting and company valuations, joint ventures and financial instruments for investments, M&A, and IPOs.
+Mr. Segal also has many years of experience in economic consulting and company valuations, joint ventures and financial instruments for investments, M&A, and IPOs.
 He has 15 years of experience in economic consulting for international and local clients in the Bio-Tech sector as well as in Hi-Tech, financial and other sectors.
 He holds a B.A. in Economics and Statistics and an M.B.A.
 (Finance and Information Systems) from the Hebrew University of Jerusalem.